bleugreen/linear-mcp/README.md

 # Linear MCP Server

 A high-performance HTTP service that bridges Claude Code (or any MCP client) with Linear's GraphQL API.
-Built to handle the complexity limitations of Linear's API while ensuring no data is ever truncated or lost.

-## 🚀 Key Features
+Built to make accessing Linear a comfortable and legible experience for LLMs

 ### Core Capabilities
 - **JSON-RPC 2.0 API**: Full CRUD operations on Linear entities (issues, comments, projects, cycles, teams, users)